aezechuk/birthbff-grc-assessment/README.md

 # BirthBFF Cloud Security & GRC Assessment

-**Simulated AWS cloud security assessment and GRC audit for a HIPAA-regulated AI-powered childbirth education platform.**
+**Simulated AWS cloud security assessment for a HIPAA-aligned AI-powered childbirth education platform handling sensitive maternal health data.**

 In this project I step into the role of a Cloud Security (GRC) Analyst at BirthBFF, a planned AI-powered childbirth education application that processes sensitive maternal health data.
-I deploy and intentionally misconfigure an AWS environment to simulate a neglected production system, then conduct a structured security assessment mapped to HIPAA, NIST SP 800-53 Rev. 5, and CIS AWS Foundations Benchmark v1.4.
+I deploy and intentionally misconfigure an AWS environment tosimulate a neglected cloud environment with production-like security risks, then conduct a structured security assessment mapped to HIPAA, NIST SP 800-53 Rev. 5, and CIS AWS Foundations Benchmark v1.4.

 The environment includes IAM users with excessive privileges, a publicly accessible S3 bucket containing mock PHI-like patient data, overly permissive security groups, missing network segmentation, and gaps in logging and monitoring coverage.
 Each misconfiguration is documented as a formal audit finding with framework mappings, evidence screenshots, and remediation guidance.

+## Live Report

+View the interactive executive security report: [BirthBFF Monthly Security Report](https://birthbff-security-report.vercel.app/)

+## Disclaimer

+This is a simulated security assessment created for educational and portfolio purposes.
+No real patient data, production systems, or live healthcare environment were used.
+All sensitive data shown in screenshots or reports is mock data.

 ---